connectedbydata/connectedbydata.org/_events/2023-11-22-deliberative-governance-data-and-ai.md

 <!--more-->

-With support for [Iswe foundation](https://iswe.org/), we’ll be looking at three main problem areas below, and spending 2 days together (in the beautiful retreat center setting of the Hawkwood Centre) to sketch out possible solutions.
+With support from [Iswe foundation](https://iswe.org/), we’ll be looking at three main problem areas below, and spending 2 days together (in the beautiful retreat center setting of the Hawkwood Centre) to sketch out possible solutions.

 <table>